Virtual Reality and Social Anxiety

 Imagine wearing a virtual reality headset.
 What you can see, or experience, is a range of situations which can bring about a range of emotions.
 It might present you with serene beach scene, or a splendid mountain view.
 But in the instance of exposure therapy, it is utilised to gradually expose patients to the things they fear the most.
 As such, an exposure in regards to social anxiety might involve a situation that someone might avoid due to a fear of being judged or embarrassed, like delivering a presentation to a group of people.
 Over time, these exposures will become easier to manage and experience, this is because the goal of entering into such a virtual, social situation is to assist sufferers in recognising specific triggers, facilitating learning that reduces their fear-based beliefs and even an opportunity to practice coping strategies and techniques.
 Virtual reality exposure therapy forming the basis for treatment can yield very positives results, as researchers have found in the last 12 months.

-If you are interested in what virtual reality has to offer for health and wellbeing, in particular for exposure therapy, have a read of this article, posted on our blog last year.
+If you are interested in what virtual reality has to offer for health and wellbeing, in particular for exposure therapy, have a read of last year's blog post on VR and exposure therapy.
 It outlines what it is, how it works and puts forward arguments for its application in mental health services.

 In a meta-analysis of research conducted to ascertain the effectiveness of virtual reality exposure therapy in October last year, it was found that it is an effective approach to treating individuals with social anxiety.
 This conclusion was drawn on the basis that the data was showing a decline in social anxiety symptoms.
 So, using emerging digital technology to support the treatment of anxiety disorders is a possible pathway well worth exploring.
 In particular, the gradual easing in to social experiences through virtual reality and guided cognitive behavioural therapy is a win for those with social anxiety.
 The control factor which the technology offers can’t be underestimated as a crucial element in the success of the approach.